neldajohn/INTRO_TO_IM/midtermProject/README.md

 - Initially, I added a background photo, a platform, as well as a plain circle.
 I knew that I was going to use a small sprite, so I decided that I was going to only need a 50 by 50 figure.
 This is what it looked like:
 ![](Media/day_1.png)

 - Next, I decided to incorporate the keyCodes so that my ball could have motion.
 I decided that I would need all four (instead of three), because I wanted my player to also be able to move down.
 For that reason, my player does not need gravity.
-This is what the final project looked like after I was able to move the ball:
+This is what the final project looked like after I was able to move the ball and using keyCodes:
 ![](Media/move.gif)

 - I then created a cover page, so that I could display it while waiting for the game to start.
 I only allowed the player to click anywhere at first, just to mka eit easy, but I still made the boxes for the levels, because I knew that I would need them later.
 ![](Media/cover.gif)

 - After that, I decided to create all my word objects.
 I gave them x and y positions, and also created a display method as well as an update method.
 This was to ensure that the words will look like they were falling after each consecutive frameCount.
-Eventually, this is what I had:
 ![](Media/fall.gif)

 - And after achieving all these functionalities, my game was ready to be used.
-So, after the first week, this is what the final game was:
+So, after the first week, this was the final game :
 ![](Media/game.gif)

 ## Major problems: